douira/material-tracker/README.md

 # material-tracker
-Tracks what thing are handed out and which of them come back again
+Tracks what things are handed out and which of them come back again